Di70i/Simple-Way-to-Push-Your-Project-to-GitHub-with-Visual-Studio/README.md

 This PowerShell script (`push_git.ps1`) makes it easy to push your project from the **Visual Studio terminal**.

 ## Steps
-1. Add the `push_git.ps1` script file to your project folder.
+1. Download the `push_git.ps1` script file to your project folder.

 3. When you finish your work and want to push the latest version, open the **Visual Studio Terminal**.